ViktorArg/Notes_App/README.md

 ## Available Scripts

-In the project react-redux-typescript directory, you can run:
+To run the project go to react-redux-typescript directory and write the commands.

 ### `npm install`